How to Make an Anti-Aging Honey and Lemon Face Mask

 Benefits of Honey

-Honey is a natural humectant which means that it attracts water from its surroundings, providing hydration without leaving an oily residue.
-When applied topically, this results in fresher, and plumper looking skin.
+Honey is a natural humectant, which means that it attracts water from its surroundings, providing hydration without leaving an oily residue.
+When applied topically, this results in fresher and plumper-looking skin.
 It was traditionally used to dress wounds due to its excellent antimicrobial properties.
 Applying it to pimples or acne-prone skin will allow the skin to be nourished whilst the honey gently heals.
-The benefits of honey are:
+Here are some of the benefits of honey:

 - Antibacterial: It fights bacterial imbalances on the surface of the skin, and is great for acne or pimple outbreaks.